doowee0509/codepath-prework/README.md

 - [2] Center everything in the middle of the page.
 - [3] Added box shadow to the buttons to help the user knows which one they're clicking on.
 - [4] Added a high score option when the game is won for players who want to play further than 8 element.
+- [5] Allow player to change the number of buttons, time limit and number of strikes they get.
 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here: